-Obsessive love can cause a person to fixate on their loved one as though they are an object or possession.
-This can have many causes, ranging from mental health issues to delusional disorders.
+Obsessive love can cause a person to fixate on loved ones as though they are an object or possession.
+This can be due to various reasons, ranging from mental health issues to delusional disorders.

 Health professionals do not widely recognize obsessive love, or “obsessive love disorder,” as a mental health condition.

 Indeed, it is not currently listed in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).
 However, obsessive love can be a sign of other mental health challenges and conditions.

 If the person experiencing feelings of obsessive love does not receive treatment for the overall symptoms, they may have difficulty regulating these feelings.
 In very extreme cases, this may even trigger a person to commit acts of violence or abuse.